the-scouts/por/sphinx_source/chapter-4.rst

 b. .. body_blank::

 c.
-If a Member leaves a Scout Network due to moving to another locality, the District Scout Network Commissioner should inform the Assistant County Commissioner Scout Network of the County into which the Member is moving. :sup:`sv`
+If a Member leaves a Scout Network due to moving to another locality, the District Scout Network Commissioner should inform the Assistant County Commissioner Scout Network of the County into which the Member is moving.\ :sv:`#`

 d.
 If the address of the District Secretary is not known, the information should be forwarded to Headquarters.